sparkflows/sparkflows-docs/docs/tutorials/end-to-end/price-elasticity/data-modeling.rst

 Dropping Unnecessary Data for Export
 --------------------------
-We use the ``Drop Columns`` processor to remove columns from the dataset.
+We use the ``Row Filter`` processor to remove columns from the dataset.
 Due to the implementation of joins in Spark, when using an inner join, duplicate columns may be created that should be removed.

 Processor Configuration